If you would like to read any of these scripts please contact me.

 “…a sign of veteran storytelling ability.
 I am not sure if Mr. Storrier is a veteran television writer in England, but his script belies a great knowledge of the medium.” – Nick Santora (Prison Break, The Sopranos, Law & Order)

 96 minute feature.
 Comedy.

+Made the third round of Cascade Pictures Writer’s Couch initiative.
 Shortlisted for EIFF’s Network development programme.
 Finalist in Karel Seger’s First Draft script contest.
-Made the quarter finals of the Screenwriting Goldmine competition.
+Made the quarter finals of the 2012 Screenwriting Goldmine competition.
 Shortlisted for the lo-fi film development programme.

 “Part spoof of an old-school Russian spy movie, part road trip and part family drama, it brings together different genres in a fresh and interesting way.” – BBC Writersroom.